jp3tty/stock-analysis/README.md

 # Green Stock Analysis
-Performing analysis on a group of stocks with VBA.
+Performing analysis on stocks with Excel and VBA.

 ## Purpose